ovh/docs/pages/platform/logs-data-platform/using_grafana_with_logs/guide.fr-fr.md

 > To make the magic happens, please ensure to:
 >
 > - Set `https://<your_cluster>.logs.ovh.com:9200` as Url value
-> - Set your Logs Data Platforms credentials for Basic auth values
+> - Set your Logs Data Platform credentials for Basic auth values
-> - Set your Logs Data Platforms alias name as Grafana Index name value
+> - Set your Logs Data Platform alias name as Grafana Index name value
 > - Change default Time field name to timestamp
 > - Set **6.0+** as Elasticsearch version
 > - Register your data source and test it.